 New York: Harper & Row, Publishers, 1971.
 First Edition.
+Hardcover.
 Volume documenting a black reporter's encounter with Huey P. Newton's murder trial in Oakland.
 First Printing.
 Octavo (21.25cm); black and rust-colored cloth, with titles stamped in silver and black on spine; dustjacket; 276pp.
 Spine slightly skewed, with mild wear to spine ends and sunning to cloth at crown; Very Good.
 Dustjacket is unclipped (priced $6.95), shelfworn and spine-sunned, with several short tears at crown; Very Good.
 (Inventory #: 29582)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.

 All items are offered subject to prior sale.
 Orders must be prepaid, though billing may be arranged for institutions and customers with established credit.
 Payment may be made by Check, Money Order, Paypal or by valid credit card (Visa, MasterCard, American Express or Discover).
 Any item may be returned within 10 days for full refund.
 Signed and manuscript items carry an unlimited guarantee of authenticity.

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.